Qovery/documentation/website/docs/useful-links/faq.md

 ### How does application build work?

-We [build and run your Dockerfile][guides.how-to-deploy-a-docker-container], so it's up to you to provide all the good instructions.
+We build and run your Dockerfile, so it's up to you to provide all the good instructions.
 If you have any trouble, we can assist you.

 ### How does Qovery manage databases?